Power Emini ES Momentum Target System Trade Alert History

 Targets that were hit are shaded in green.
 Targets with no shading means the Trailing Stop was hit before it reached that Target.
-Targets that are blank mean the system did not issue that Target.
 In cases where the market never hit the Trailing Stop during the cash session the Close is shown.

 Note that once price makes it to Target 2, you would move your stop to breakeven on any remaining contracts, regardless of where the Trailing Stop is.
 Under extreme conditions we recommend getting to breakeven on remaining contracts when price hits Target 1.
 Also, once all 3 Targets are hit, the typical user would be out of the trade completely.

 May 2020 Targets Hit and Points Summary

 ES / MES Momentum Target System Alert History

 NOTE: Stats prior to what you see above are not relevant as the Momentum System was modified to include “dynamic targeting” and began running 100% fully-automated in a production environment on 1/21/2020.
 We actually released the beta system at the start of 2020, but made some minor modifications to the back-end system over the following weeks.
 Any changes to an automated system such as this mean that results going forward will be different from those prior to the when the system was changed.
 So the stats for the “prior system” no longer matter because that’s not what is running in the software now and going forward.

 Also keep in mind that different traders can trade the Momentum Target system differently.
 That’s why this is not an official Track Record.